AgainPsychoX/picOOscilloscope/README.md

 ### User interface

-There is single graph or split graphs displyed on left, and buttons for configuration and various features.
+There is single graph or split graphs displayed on left, and buttons for configuration and various features.
 <!-- TODO: write more here.  -->